zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 2. [Factory-bot](https://github.com/thoughtbot/factory_bot).
 The better replacement.
 Factories allow for the definition of simple data schemas in one place and have a range of methods for manipulating the schema.
 3. [Faker](https://github.com/stympy/faker).
 Generates real-looking test data, and populates the test database with more than one or two records during development.

+## Test coverage
+This refers the the fraction of tested code in an application.
+1. [simplecov](https://github.com/colszowka/simplecov).It uses Ruby's built-in Coverage library to gather code coverage data

 ## Coding Styles

 Style is important for writing quality code.
 In order to write quality code, it is recommended that the best practices found in [The Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide) are followed.
 Well-written Ruby reads like a natural language and can be understood even by non-developers.
 Moreover, well-written code is easy to maintain, modify, and scale.
 Here are some gems that we recommend to enable the process.